manymoments/manymoments.github.io/_posts/2020-09-13-synchronous-consensus-omission-faults.markdown

              // notify
              send ("notify", cmd, view) to all replicas

 In the steady state protocol, the primary receives commands from the client.
 It sends the command to every replica through ("notify", cmd, view) message.
 On receiving a ("notify", cmd, view) message, a replica does the following: If it is active in the view and has not committed yet, (1) it commits the cmd, and (2) notifies all replicas.
-If it is not active in the view, then it just updates the my-cmd and highest-view variables to "lock" on a value that may have been committed by some other non-faulty replica (useful during view-change).
+If it is not active in the view, then it just updates the mycmd and highestView variables to "lock" on a value that may have been committed by some other non-faulty replica (useful during view-change).

 Since we have non-uniform agreement, the client needs to wait for f+1 distinct replicas.